What is Liquidity Risk?

 This ratio measures how capable a company is to pay off the interest on its outstanding loans by its earnings before interest and taxes.
 The calculation for the Interest coverage ratio is done by dividing the company’s EBIT by its total interest obligations.

 A high ratio will mean that the company is in a good position and there is negligible liquidity risk or failure to pay interest on time.
-On the other hand, a low-interest coverage ratio will imply that the company earns barely enough to meet its interest expenses, and hence, its liquidity position is not very good and interest payment sometimes may delay.
+On the other hand, a low-interest coverage ratio will imply that the company earns barely enough to meet its interest expenses.
+Hence, its liquidity position is not very good, and interest payment sometimes may delay.